oracle-livelabs/security/accessgovernance-admin/create-policy-reviews/create-policy-review.md

    ![Access Governance Homepage](images/after-security-policy.png)

-  * Verify the policy statement - **Allow group Auditors to read audit-events in compartment ag-compartment** of the policy -  **auditors-policy** has been revoked successfully.
+  * Verify the policy statement - **Allow group ag-domain/Auditors to read audit-events in compartment ag-compartment** of the policy -  **auditors-policy** has been revoked successfully.

   Before performing the policy review: